From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 In a platform strategy, Teams is the "single pane of glass."
 It integrates:

-• Telephony: Replacing your expensive, clunky desk phones with Microsoft 365 Business Voice.
+• Telephony: Replacing your expensive, clunky desk phones with Microsoft Teams Phone.

 • Files: Every Team has a SharePoint site behind it.
 When you share a file in Teams, you are creating a structured, version-controlled record in the cloud.

-• Apps: You can pin your project management boards (Planner), your business intelligence dashboards (Power BI), and your intranets (Viva Connections) right inside the Teams interface.
+• Apps: You can pin your project management boards (Microsoft Planner), your business intelligence dashboards (Power BI), and your intranets (Viva Connections) right inside the Teams interface.

 By centralizing work in Teams, you reduce "context switching", the mental drain of jumping between five different apps to get one task done.